Autzoko/Course-Computer-Architecture/mem_arch/README.md

 ```assembly
 endbr64
 ```
 This instruction is for protecting program not to be attacked by setting virtual table and controll the administrator permission in Intel CET structure.
-It could make sure that each jump between the different branchs is secured, which means, under Intel CET structure, program can only jump to a subprogram that begin with *endbr32/64*, otherwise with be recognized as *nop*.
+It could make sure that each jump between the different branchs is secured, which means, under Intel CET structure, program can only jump to a subprogram that begin with *endbr32/64*, otherwise will be recognized as *nop*.
 ```assembly
 push    %rbq
 mov     %rsp, %rbp